Exploring the Role of Microbiota from Neurodevelopment to Neurodegeneration

 Welcome to NP 120 Part II!
-As a successful NP 120 Part I graduate, you’ve already delved into the micro-universe within our bodies known as the microbiota-gut-brain axis (MGBA).
+This course builds on the foundation built in NP 120 Part I. As a successful graduate, you’ve already delved into the micro-universe within our bodies, the microbiota-gut-brain axis (MGBA).
 You’ve gained a solid understanding of the MGBA’s historical significance, its tiny inhabitants called microbiota, and the research methods used in exploring its existence.
-You’ve unraveled the secrets of these creatures’ composition and abundance, explored the intricate communication pathways connecting them with our gut, brain, and other body systems, and discovered how these various systems each play a vital role in the functioning of this universe.
+You’ve unraveled the secrets of microbiota composition and abundance, explored the intricate communication pathways connecting them with our gut, brain, and other body systems, and discovered how these various systems each play a vital role in the functioning of our MGBA-derived internal universe.

-The mechanisms connecting the MGBA with the DMHR abound!
-And we explore them all, including myelination, synaptogenesis, neural plasticity, neurogenesis, hormones, neuropeptides, gut peptides, short-chain fatty acids, BDNF, and the guardians of the brain—the mighty microglia.
+The mechanisms connecting the MGBA with the DMHR abound, and we explore them all, including myelination, synaptogenesis, neural plasticity, neurogenesis, hormones, neuropeptides, gut peptides, short-chain fatty acids, BDNF, and the mighty microglia, the guardians of the brain.
 These mechanisms operate within an intricate symphony to orchestrate and influence our psychological states, moods and emotions, social behavior, stress experience, resilience, cognitive processes, dietary intake behaviors, and mental health outcomes.
-See the NP 120 Part II Course flyer here.

 Upon completing this course, you’ll understand how MGBA interconnects with the DMHR to influence psychological functioning, human behavior and cognition, and mental health.
 Upon completing this course, you will be equipped to understand and incorporate new research findings into your awareness and professional training.
 Upon completing this course, you’ll able to: